 David Owen has 30 years of experience in the construction and engineering industries.
 He serves as the practice group leader for Bradley’s Construction Practice Group.

-David is a registered professional engineer and practices exclusively in the construction, energy and government contracts areas.
-He is recognized by The Best Lawyers in America® for construction law and was named Lawyer of the Year for Construction in 2013.
-He is proud of Bradley’s recent recognition as the nation’s Law Firm of the Year for Construction Law in the 2018 edition of U.S. News – Best Lawyers, Best Law Firms.
-David also is a BTI Client Service All-Star, which is a recognition where corporate counsel singles out an attorney for “superior client service who combines exceptional legal expertise with practical advice, business savvy, and innovative, effective solutions.”
+David is a registered professional engineer and practices in the construction, energy and government contracts areas.
+He is a Fellow in the American College of Construction Lawyers.
+He is recognized by The Best Lawyers in America® for construction law and was named “Lawyer of the Year” for Construction in Birmingham (2013).
+He is proud of Bradley’s recognition as the nation’s “Law Firm of the Year” for Construction Law in the 2018, 2020 and 2022 editions and for Litigation - Construction in the 2023 edition of Best Lawyers/U.S. News & World Report Best Law Firms.
+David also is a BTI Client Service All-Star, which is recognition from corporate counsel for his “superior client service combining exceptional legal expertise with practical advice, business savvy, and innovative, effective solutions.”

-David represents contractors, subcontractors, engineers and owners in private and government contract matters.
-He has significant experience with megaprojects, EPC projects, solar facilities, wind projects, biomass projects, fossil-fueled generation facilities, complex tunneling projects, activated carbon plants, steel fabrication, hydroelectric generation, mass transit, rare earth metals, deep foundations, slope stability, retaining walls, dams, water treatment, bridges, concrete structures and automotive plants.
+As part of his national and international practice, David advises clients on multibillion-dollar mega-projects where disputes exceed several hundred million dollars.
+David represents owners, contractors, subcontractors, construction managers and designers in private and government contract matters.
+He has significant experience with petrochemical, LNG, automobile manufacturing facilities, EPC projects, solar facilities, wind projects, biomass projects, fossil-fueled generation facilities, complex tunneling projects, activated carbon plants, steel fabrication, hydroelectric generation, mass transit, rare earth metals mining, deep foundations, slope stability, retaining walls, dams, water treatment, bridges, infrastructure and concrete structures.